JMayrbaeurl/kafka-publisher/README.md

 ## Run as Docker container

 You can run Kafka IoT Hub publisher as docker container.
+You can build the Docker image on your own or use the prebuilt one from [DockerHub](https://hub.docker.com/r/jmayrbaeurl/kafka-iothub-publisher/).
 A sample configuration for Windows looks like (see runOnDocker_Windows.ps1 Powershell script in scripts folder):
 ```powershell
 docker run -d `
     --name kafka-iot-publisher `